stealth/psc/README.md

 `dd if=lfile.bin|nc 127.0.0.1 1234`

 which will connect to `pscl`'s local port 1234 and trigger the dump command on the remote side, forwarding the binary data of the local `lfile.bin` to remotes `rfile.bin`.
+Due to rate-limiting this can take a while and you *only trust your psc progress screen* whether the transfer is finished.
+The local `dd ...|nc ...` command will only show you the local status which can eat entire files in msecs due to local TCP buffers while the file is still being transfered through the pty.
+So make sure you only press `Ctrl-C` when the *psc* screen tells you it is finished.

 Likewise, similar commands could be used to transfer binary data from a remote device to the local box for forensic purposes.
 Again, start of the session locally: